Nixon White House tapes: History of the Nixon White House taping system

-Just prior to assuming office in January 1969, President Nixon learned that his predecessor, Lyndon B. Johnson, had installed a system to record his meetings and telephone calls.
-According to his Chief of Staff H. R. Haldeman, Nixon ordered the system removed, but during the first two years of his presidency he came to the conclusion (after trying other means) that audio recordings were the only way to ensure a full and faithful account of conversations and decisions.
+Just before assuming office in January 1969, Nixon learned that his predecessor, Lyndon B. Johnson, had installed a system to record his meetings and telephone calls.
+According to his Chief of Staff H. R. Haldeman, Nixon ordered the system removed, but during the first two years of his presidency, he concluded (after trying other means) that audio recordings were the only way to ensure a full and faithful account of conversations and decisions.
 At Nixon's request, Haldeman and his staff—including Deputy Assistant Alexander Butterfield—worked with the United States Secret Service to install a recording system.

 On February 16, 1971, a taping system was installed in two rooms in the White House, the Oval Office and the Cabinet Room.
-Three months later, microphones were added to President Nixon's private office in the Old Executive Office Building and the following year microphones were installed in the presidential lodge at Camp David.
+Three months later, microphones were added to Nixon's private office in the Old Executive Office Building and the following year microphones were installed in the presidential lodge at Camp David.
 The system was installed and monitored by the Secret Service, and the tapes were stored in a room in the White House basement.
-Significant phone lines were tapped as well, including those in the Oval Office, Old Executive Office Building and the Lincoln Sitting Room, which was Nixon's favorite room in the White House.
+Significant phone lines were tapped as well, including those in the Oval Office, Old Executive Office Building, and the Lincoln Sitting Room, which was Nixon's favorite room in the White House.
 Telephone conversations were recorded by tapping the telephone lines from the White House switchboard and relaying the conversations to recorders in a closet in the basement of the residence.
 All audio equipment was sound-activated, except in the Cabinet Room.
 All locations in the White House were activated by the Executive Protective Service's "First Family Locator" system: when an officer notified the system that the president was in the Oval Office, the taping machinery switched on, ready to record when triggered by sound.